Focus and Coverage

 - Theory and Computational methods and algorithms for the analysis and description of structural dynamics and their associated experimental signals.

-which are enabled by new instruments such as:
+These new methods are enabled by new instrumentation such as:

 - X-ray free electron lasers, which provide flux, coherence and time resolution

 - New sources of ultrashort Vacuum Ultraviolet (VUV) to hard X-ray pulses, such as high harmonic generation (HHG) sources or plasma-based sources

 - New sources of ultrashort infrared and terahertz (THz) radiation